-With countless archive recordings that show Dirk Nowitzki from his beginnings in school to his greatest triumph, winning the NBA Championship in 2011, Dehnhardt traces the rise of the likeable basketball player from the southern German province to the top of the basketball world.
-The focus is not only on Nowitzki himself, but also on his very special relationship to his mentor and trainer Holger Geschwindner, through whom the 2.13m man learned discipline, traction and of course the perfect throw.
-The film also clearly benefits from the fact that Geschwindner is a real original, which viewers like to listen to.
+With countless archival footage showing Dirk Nowitzki from his beginnings in high school to his greatest triumph, winning the NBA championship in 2011, Dehnhardt traces the likeable basketball player's rise from the provinces of southern Germany to the top of world basketball.
+The focus is not only on Nowitzki himself, but also on his very special relationship with his mentor and coach Holger Geschwindner, through whom the 2.13m man learned discipline, grounding and, of course, the perfect shot.
+The film then also clearly benefits from the fact that Geschwindner is a true original, who as a viewer is a pleasure to listen to.

-Whether he has a long list of amusing nicknames on Conan O'Brien's Late Night Show, US President Obama says he's a great player but a lousy singer, whether he talks about personal and professional defeats or is celebrated by the crowd, Dirk Nowitzki always makes a very honest, down-to-earth and likeable impression.
-He's an athlete whose performance you have enormous respect for after this film at the latest, but who also enjoys his great success from the bottom of his heart.
-A success, which one wishes also to this film, since Sebastian Dehnhardt has not only staged a one-dimensional hymn of praise for a top athlete, but a really entertaining, exciting and versatile documentary.
-And so it's not just for basketball and Nowitzki fans: you shouldn't miss this great sports documentary!
+Whether he is reciting a long list of amusing nicknames on Conan O`Brien`s Late Night Show, having to listen to U.S. President Obama say that he is a great player but a lousy singer, talking about personal as well as professional defeats or being celebrated by the crowd, Dirk Nowitzki always makes a very honest, down-to-earth and likeable impression.
+He is a sportsman for whose performance one has enormous respect, at the latest after this film, but whom one also envies his great success from the bottom of one's heart.
+A success that one wishes for this film as well, since Sebastian Dehnhardt has not simply staged a one-dimensional paean to a top athlete, but a truly entertaining, exciting and multifaceted documentary.
+And that's why it's not just for basketball and Nowitzki fans: you shouldn't miss this great sports documentary!
 Absolutely worth seeing!

 An article by Frankfurt-Tipp